 a message from Catherine Scanlon

 I am very interested in integrative medicine - that is, using different medical and healing traditions to promote the best health and wellbeing outcomes.
 In this regard, I am happy to discuss treatment plans for clients using bodywork and reflection techniques that I offer, as well as to discuss how other methods and colleagues may help in complementary ways.
-Thus, it can be beneficial to consult medical practitioners (whether general or consultant) as well as e.g. physiotherapists, osteopaths, chiropractors, herbalists, nutritionists, in tandem with bodywork such as Shiatsu and Do-in and reflective activities.
+Thus, it can be beneficial to consult medical practitioners (whether general or consultant) as well as e.g. physiotherapists, osteopaths, chiropractors, herbalists, nutritionists, in tandem with bodywork such as Shiatsu massage and Japanese Yoga and reflective activities.

 Workshop and Reflection Leader - I have trained in transcendental meditation, and use Angel cards and Intuitive Solutions to help focus meditation.

 Shiatsu massage and Do-in Japanese Bodywork Practitioner - my early training was in Brazil, and then many years exploring these techniques before qualifying from the British School of Shiatsu-Do in London in 1995, and registering with the professional register of the Shiatsu Society (UK) in 1996.

 Transformation Game Facilitator - a magical game which can be played Solo or in a group up to 6 people - to explore current issues in a holistic and creative way.
 I first played in 1994, and trained and registered as a facilitator in 2014.